 Broward Marine subsequently added seven more AMS-Class, 173′ Minesweepers, for the U.S. Navy.
 At the height of the Minesweeper program, Broward Marine became the largest private employer in Broward County, Florida.

-After the demand for minesweepers dropped, thanks in large part to the conclusion of World War II, Broward Marine started to build custom yachts, including the 95′ Alisa V, which was acknowledged by Time Magazine as the largest private motor yacht built in the U.S. for three decades, photograph to the left.
+After the demand for minesweepers dropped, thanks in large part to the conclusion of World War II, Broward Marine shifted its focus back to building custom yachts.

-It did not take Broward long to develop a national reputation for quality and value, building some of the finest yachts for the world’s premiere yachtsmen, such as the Jonathan III, photograph below, built for Harry Blum, the founder of Jim Beam Distilleries.
+Broward Marine began building some of the finest yachts for the world’s premiere yachtsmen, such as the Jonathan III built for Harry Blum, the founder of Jim Beam Distilleries.

-In those days, very few yacht builders in the U.S. were capable of consistently building quality boats over 50′.
-Frank Denison concentrated on building the organization and challenged his customers and associates to “Demand the Finest,” as Broward’s slogan announced, while Gertrude started “Yacht Interiors,” which became famous in its own right for outstanding interiors for Broward Marine.
+In those days, few yacht builders in the U.S. could consistently build quality boats over 50′.
+As he built the organization, Frank Denison challenged his customers and associates to “Demand the Finest,” as Broward’s slogan announced, while Gertrude started “Yacht Interiors,” which became famous in its own right for outstanding interiors for Broward Marine.

 Mr. D. and his design team developed hull designs that became known and respected for being sea kindly and seaworthy, as well as efficient and beautiful.

-In 1971, Denison’s oldest son, Christopher (“Kit”) Denison, joined Broward and immediately started to build boats, first wood, then, in 1973, Broward started building yachts in aluminum.
+In 1971, Denison’s oldest son, Christopher (“Kit”) Denison, joined Broward and immediately started to build boats, first wood, then, in 1973, in aluminum.
 The production started to increase from one or two boats per year to ten a year in 1983.
-During that time, Broward became known for modern styling, several new hulls were developed, and the workforce grew from 50 to over 250 employees, with annual revenues approaching $20 Million.
+During that time, Broward became known for modern styling, several new hulls were developed, and the workforce grew from 50 to over 250 employees, with annual revenues approaching $20 million.

 In 1977, Broward started a new plant in Saugatuck, Michigan, to take advantage of the experienced and talented workforce in that area.
 The Michigan facility became so efficient that it accounted for over 40% of all the Browards build after 1978.